 Pharmaceutical Interview Questions related to Documentations:

-Answer: Validation Plans are written before proceeding with the predefined goals and scope in validation projects.
-Validation Plans must include the validation process data and name with signature who are participating in validation projects.
+Answer: Validation Plans are written before proceeding with the predefined goals and scope of validation projects.
+Validation Plans must include the validation process data, names, and signatures who are participating in validation projects.
 Also, have the timeline frame for completing the validation project.

-Answer: Installation Qualifications documents consist of a range of the tested cases to ensure the proper system installation within pharmaceuticals.
+Answer: Installation Qualifications documents consist of a range of tested cases to ensure the proper system installation within pharmaceuticals.
 For this design, specifications are used to install the system properly.
-Installation Qualifications are performed before completing Operational Qualification and Performance Qualification.
+Installation Qualifications are performed before completing Operational Qualification and Performance Qualifications.

-Answer: Performance Qualifications documents consist of a range of the tested cases to ensure that a System performs as per predefined criteria or operational qualification.
-Before the system is being released, these tests are sometimes conducted with power users.
+Answer: Performance Qualifications documents consist of a range of tested cases to ensure that a System performs as per predefined criteria or operational qualifications.
+Before the system is released, these tests are sometimes conducted with power users.

 Answer: Validation Summary Reports provide a depth view of the entire validation project.
 When regulatory auditors review validation projects, first, they typically start by reviewing the summary report.
 The validation summary report should include, A description of the validation project, All tests performed, and test results.

 Answer: Change Control may be a general term describing the method of managing how changes are introduced into a controlled System.
 Invalidation suggests how changes are made to the validated system.
 Change Control is required to demonstrate to regulatory authorities that validated systems remain in check after system changes.
 Change Control systems are a favorite target of regulatory auditors because they vividly demonstrate an organizational capacity to control their systems.

 Q. Why do we do Stress Testing In Stability Studies?

 Answer: Stress testing helps identify the degradation of a particular product or a group of products, which can help determine the path of the degradation and the intrinsic stability of the molecule.
 The nature of the study depends on which types of products and molecules are involved in testing.